Discover Our Bee Control Tips From The Bee Removal Specialists!

 Don't attempt to fix the problem yourself.

 Every year, many people make the mistake of thinking they can fix the problem themselves with their DIY contraptions.
-They spray the hives with garden hoses.
-They hit it with long poles and sticks.
-They shoot insect repellent at it.
-They throw large rocks and soccer balls at it.
+They spray the hives with garden hoses, they hit them with long poles and sticks.
+They shoot insect repellent at them.

 As you've probably guessed, these scenarios don't generally turn out well.
 The instigator gets stung, the beehive is left intact, and the bees are still there.
 This is why it's so important to call a professional.